Drain Cleaning Tips »

 - Newer homes could have additional cleanouts on exterior and interior walls.
 These secondary cleanouts can be a good choice if they feed downhill toward the problem area.

-- If you can't locate the main drain cleanout or can't use it to reach the problem area, you can try to feed the drain cleaner through an indoor drain opening like the opening under a sink, a clean out opening in a wall, or a shower floor drain.
+- If you can't locate the main drain cleanout or can't use it to reach the problem area, you can try to feed the drain cleaner through a clogged indoor drain opening like the opening under a sink, a clean out opening in a wall, or a shower floor drain.
 If feeding the drain cleaner through an indoor drain opening, that drain opening must be clogged so that the drain cleaner can reach the problem area.

 - Next, choose the right drain cleaner.